thejh/node-astjourney/Readme.md

       // parents[parents.length-1] is the parent (shortcut: parents.last)
     })

+Attaching `parent` properties pointing to the parent nodes to all nodes (must be called again after AST changes):

+    astjourney.updateParentData(ast)

 Generating code from an AST (`opts` are optional, they get passed through to `uglifyjs.gen_code`, you can e.g. specify that you don't want your code to be one big line):

     var code = astjourney.stringifyAst(ast[, opts])